auriuki/jenkins-docker/README.md

 #### Solution
 The best solution turned out to be use Docker image with Jenkins with Docker inside as it is suggested in official Jenkins documentation, so don't event try run Jenkins on Wondows without doceker!
-Well you can use it without docker only for simple tasks.
+Well you can use it without docker, but only for a simple tasks.

-Therefore, as the solution I this README to guide you how to setup easily working Jenkins on Windows.
+Therefore, as the solution I create this README to guide you how to setup easily working Jenkins on Windows.

 # Installation
 ## Docker on Windows